valiGrimO/PETRA/roadmap.md

 - [ ] **M** :yellow_circle: load action's scripts and add a player to execute them (layer renderer), when every script will work fine
 - [ ] **M+V** :large_blue_circle: add "help button" in the panel, in relation with each layer and/or parameter, linking to a specific page of the documentation for R3 at least, but probably each layer
 - [ ] **V** :yellow_circle: rewrite the whole documentation, but in English this time
+- [ ] **M** or **V** :yellow_circle: How to remove the `modelling` tab present by default in Blender?
+In this tab, we enter directly in edit mode, and since we are working with huge meshes, it is time consumming to wait until everything is loaded as we don't need to interact...

 ## Other
 - Need feedback about paradata and automatic layout